-Siberian Larch is a conifer that loses it needles each fall.
+Siberian larch is a conifer that loses it needles each fall.
 It has very soft, green foliage that turns golden color in the fall.
-Siberian Larch grows rapidly (up to three feet a year) and prefers good soil.
-It is native to Northern Europe and Asia.
-This year's crop of Siberian Larch comes from seed collected in Altai, USSR.
-Plant trees eight to twelve feet apart.
+Siberian larch grows rapidly (up to three feet a year) and prefers good soil, but is very drought tolerant.
+It is native to northern Europe and Asia.
+This year's crop of Siberian larch comes from seed collected in Altai, USSR.
+Plant trees 8 to 12 feet apart.
+Mature height is about 40 to 50 feet.